BEST RESISTANCE BAND CHEST WORKOUT

 I’ve compiled the eight best resistance band chest exercises, with movements that hit the middle, upper, and lower chest muscles.

 One of the main functions of the pecs is to pull your arm toward and across the midline of your body, or adduction.
 Being able to train this adduction function is one of the biggest benefits of using resistance bands.
+For this reason, you should consider adding them to your current weight lifting routine.

 8 BEST RESISTANCE BAND CHEST EXERCISES